patchshorts/cgodwin.io/src/posts/architecting-security-compliance-solutions-in-gcp.md

 Cloud HSM is Google's support for FIPS 140-2 keys using them only in Level 3 hardware modules which are tamper-evident and respond to tamper attempts.

 Customer Supplied Keys is the option for using your own key management entirely.
 Keys are generated and kept onpremises and passed along with API calls which only use them in memory never storing them to disk.
-This way, google can encrypt or decrypt the data with the customer supplied keys.
+This way, Google can encrypt or decrypt the data with the customer supplied keys.
 This customer provided key is used to create a new customer derived key in combination with a per-persistent disk cryptographic nonce.
 In many cases, the customer supplied key is used to seed other keys that only stay in memory except for the nonce.
 Cloud External Key Manager(EKM) is the service which allows one to use third party management of keys and sets up Cloud KMS to consume them.

 Cloud Storage supports ACLs in finegrained access mode to mirror support for them in Amazon S3 buckets to aid migrations, but this support is considered legacy.
 Otherwise buckets support IAM access at the bucket and project levels in uniform access mode.
 You can also use url signatures to grant temporary access to objects.
 Storage Buckets can also be made available publicly.